lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

 ### **Goals**

 - Life-cycle management
-    - Increase the use of Kubernetes orchestration capabilities instead of using additional container orchestration solutions
+    - Simplify and consolidate the use of orchestration capabilities instead of adding additional container orchestration solutions
     - Align with microservice architectural practices for operations and development
     - Make it easier to scale multiple containers of a CNF to produce an efficient resource utilization and faster response:
         - Make it easier to reason the best way to scale a CNF based on anticipated load by reducing the complexity of service concerns and allowing focus on each container's anticipated needs